SANIYA2909/Navigating-Home-Values/README.md

 ### Data and Models

--Machine Learning Model: A regression model to estimate property prices based on location, size, BHK, and other features.
+- Machine Learning Model: A regression model to estimate property prices based on location, size, BHK, and other features.
--Dataset: Utilizes the Bangalore home prices dataset from Kaggle for training the model.
+- Dataset: Utilizes the Bangalore home prices dataset from Kaggle for training the model.

 ## Installation